 The judge found that Jennifer McBride's lawsuit was 'legally insufficient in its entirety.'

-The judge agreed, finding that McBride's involvement in the theft of Koji and Gustavto means that Gaga's promised reward for the safe return of her pups is not enforceable as a contract.
+In July, the judge agreed, finding that McBride's involvement in the theft of Koji and Gustavto means that Gaga's promised reward for the safe return of her dogs is not enforceable as a contract.

 In February 2021, James Howard Jackson and two others were allegedly roaming through West Hollywood, California, and the San Fernando Valley, looking for French bulldogs and other expensive breeds of dogs to steal for profit.

-Gaga then released her "no questions asked" reward offer for the return of the dogs.
+Gaga then released her "no questions asked" reward offer in return for the dogs.

 McBride's suit alleged that Gaga never intended to pay the "no questions asked" reward money.
 Instead, law enforcement asked McBride questions about the return of the bulldogs.
 As a result, McBride claimed she endured pain and suffering, mental anguish, and loss of enjoyment of life.